aryzing/almost-everything/README.md

 - `build-builder`: transpiles Webpack files
 - `prerun-builder`: ensures Webpack config has been transpiled to JS
 - `run-builder`: builds the app and runs WDS
+- `lint`: lints (and fixes) using tslint
+- `format`: formats (and fixes) using prettier
+- `lintAndFormat`: linting and formatting in one command

+# Linting and formatting

+## tslint

+Using recommended settings with prettier formatting exclusion rules.

+## prettier

+Prettier is configured with

+- `singleQuote=true` to for quicker visual differentiation between JS strings and JSX html attributes.
+- `trailingComma=all` to avoid lines showing up as modified when new object properties are added.